DOESVTT/doesvtt/docs/our_tools.md

 3. Create scenarios from alternative values and parallelize the execution
 4. Easy to share workflows and operate models without touching the code

-Maturity score: ★★★☆☆
+★★★☆☆ Maturity score

-Availability score: ★★★★☆
+★★★★☆ Availability score

-Ease of use: ★★★☆☆
+★★★☆☆ Ease of use

-Level of flexibility: ★★★★★
+★★★★★ Level of flexibility

-Level of features: ★★★★☆
+★★★★☆ Level of features